We in the air conditioning world have our own version of the Apple vs. Android debate: the great evaporative vs reverse cycle cooling debate.

 Verdict: no difference

-However, neither is inherently “better” than the other – both these types of air conditioning have their own unique strengths and weaknesses.
+However, either can be a good solution in your home.
+Both these types of air conditioning have their own unique strengths and weaknesses.
 As such, there’s only one that’s better for you.

 In particular, you’ll want to think about…